ireneorichie/docs/docs/eventing/samples/iot-core/README.md

 1. Have [gcloud](https://cloud.google.com/sdk/gcloud/) installed and pointing
     at that project.

-1. Enable the 'Cloud Pub/Sub API' on that project.
+1. Enable the `Cloud Pub/Sub API` on that project.

     ```shell
     gcloud services enable pubsub.googleapis.com